Indus Trust: Facilities

 The campus houses Indus International School Hyderabad, boarding facilities for weekly and full-time boarders and the sports grounds.

 Classrooms seat 30 students, and blocks are equipped with play areas for pre-school, projection systems, computer facilities and lockers.
 While students work on their own laptops, the classrooms are equipped with smartboards which integrate technology with learning.

 The integrated sports complex comprises an indoor stadium and an outdoor track and field stadium.
 A swimming pool facility is also available, as well as a horse riding arena.
 The Cultural Block holds dance studios and art rooms, along with the music room which contains a variety of music instruments for students interested in acquiring musical proficiency.
 The open air amphitheatre has a seating capacity of over 500 and is used for outdoor performances such as plays, band concerts and graduation ceremonies.

 Early Learning Centres

 Bangalore

 Indus' proprietary Indus Early Learning Centres (IELCs) form a dedicated group of preschools which prepare children for entry into the main school.
 Children may transfer into any K-12 institution upon completion of their preschool education.

 Koramangala

 IELC Koramangala is expected to launch in 2015.
 Admissions were scheduled for acceptance in January 2015.

 Whitefield

 Bangalore's oldest IELC is IELC Whitefield.
 It was launched in June 2011 by the Indus Trust.
-IELC Whitefield is located in the one of the major IT hubs of Bangalore in the city-centre, offering an easy commute.
+IELC Whitefield is located in one of the major IT hubs of Bangalore in the city-centre, offering an easy commute.
 IELC Whitefield has consistently been ranked one of the best preschools in Bangalore.
 In 2012 IELC Whitefield was ranked the #3 preschool, in 2012 it was ranked #2, and in 2014, IELC Whitefield was ranked #1, the best preschool in Bangalore in 2014 in the annual C-Fore/Education World Survey.